Architectural Profession in Australia – a snapshot

 Architects in Australia

-An architect has 5 years professional education, a minimum of two years practical experience, successfully completed the Architectural Practice Examination and is included on a Register of Architects on one of the State and Territory Architect Registration Boards.
+An architect has 5 years professional education, a minimum of two years practical experience, has successfully completed the Architectural practice Examination and is included on a Register of Architects.

 Architectural business in Australia

-In 2017-18 the architectural sector is expected to generate an income of $5.8 billion, a small decrease from 2016-17.
+In 2017-18 the architectural sector generated an income of approximately $5.8 billion.
 An average annual growth of 0.5% per annum is forecast for the years to 2022-23 according to business analysts IBIS World.
-IBIS World around 13,000 enterprises with 40,000 employees in the Australian architectural sector, but that only 1.6 per cent of firms employ 20 or more people.
+IBIS World estimates there are around 13,000 enterprises with 40,000 employees in the Australian architectural sector, but that only 1.6 per cent of firms employ 20 or more people.

 Architectural Bodies in Australia